 More Information on Dermatitis

-- If you bathe your pets – do not bathe them too often.
-Make sure you use a natural, gentle shampoo – and always dry them off properly.
+- Don’t bathe pets too often.
+Use a natural, gentle shampoo and always dry them off properly.
 Never use human perfumes, moisturizers or talc on your pet’s skin.

 - Treat other rashes, especially fungal infections, even though they may not seem related and watch out for infection.

-- Avoid dressing your pet in clothing: the skin needs to ‘breathe’ and in the case of dermatitis related to allergies or triggers, some detergents may be at fault for your pet’s irritated skin.
+- Avoid dressing your pet in clothing.
+Pet skin needs to ‘breathe’ and in the case of dermatitis related to allergies or triggers, detergents may be irritating your pet’s skin.